francoisgerard/rdbounds/README.md

 The main code file is [R/rdbounds.R](R/rdbounds.R), and the documentation can be found here: [R/rdbounds.pdf](R/rdbounds.pdf).

-You may install the ```rdbounds``` package directly from this repository using the ```devtools``` package, by running the following commands in R (the first three lines may not be necessary if you already have the corresponding packages installed):
+You may install the package directly from this repository using the ```devtools``` package, by running the following commands in R (the first three lines may not be necessary if you already have the corresponding packages installed):

 ```{r}
 set seed 1